AGenchev/esc32/README.md

 Hardware is included.
 The main / trunk branch of Bill Nesbitt, I will leave unmodified !!!
 E.t. no pull request will be made, because I have changed too many things.

-Please, switch to gelemodxx branches if you want to watch my code & hardware.
+Please, switch to gelemodxx branches if you want to see my mods & hardware.
+Compiler & toolchain: freeware GCC (arm-none-eabi) and openocd.
+Debug adaptor: CMSIS-DAP (opensource).

 <b>Note:</b> This free code <b>does NOT give you the right to seek any support on the official Autoquad / ESC32 forum</b>, because they have not sold this HW/SW and bugs to you.